 Asset Status, Type and Capacity

-This information is for flexible service providers (FSPs) looking for assistance with inputting data into the asset file.
+This information is for Flexibility Service Providers (FSPs) looking for assistance with inputting data into the asset file.

 In this article